danielegrattarola/spektral/README.md

 The 1.0 release of Spektral is an important milestone for the library and brings many new features and improvements.

-If you have already used Spektral in your projects, the only major change that you need to be aware of is in the `datasets` API.
+If you have already used Spektral in your projects, the only major change that you need to be aware of is the new `datasets` API.
-Your models will continue to work in exactly the same way.

 This is a summary of the new features and changes: